Pope: New Eliakim

-According to the Catholic church, the Pope is also the new Eliakim, a figure in the Old Testament of the Bible who directed the affairs of the royal court, managed the palace staff, and handled state affairs.
+According to the Catholic Church, the pope is also the new Eliakim, a figure in the Old Testament of the Bible who directed the affairs of the royal court, managed the palace staff, and handled state affairs.
 Isaiah also describes him as having the key to the house of David, which symbolizes his authority and power.

-Both Matthew 16:18-19 and Isaiah 22:22 show similarities between Eliakim and Peter getting keys which symbolise power.
+Both Matthew 16:18–19 and Isaiah 22:22 show similarities between Eliakim and Peter getting keys which symbolize power.
 Eliakim gets the power to close and open, while Peter gets the power to bind and loose.
 According to the Book of Isaiah, Eliakim receives the keys and power to close and open.

-According to book of Matthew Peter also gets keys and power to bind and loose.
+According to the book of Matthew, Peter also gets keys and power to bind and loose.

 In the Books of Isaiah 22:3 and Matthew 16:18, both Eliakim and Peter are compared to an object.
-Eliakim to a Peg (a structure that is driven into a wall or other structure to provide support and stability) while Peter to a Rock.
+Eliakim to a peg (a structure that is driven into a wall or other structure to provide support and stability) while Peter to a rock.

-In Mattew 16:18 Peter was compared to a rock.
+In Matthew 16:18 Peter was compared to a rock.

-Protestants generally argue that Eliakim was a prefiguration of Christ, and not Peter.

-Election, death and resignation
+Election, death, and resignation

 Election

 The pope was originally chosen by those senior clergymen resident in and near Rome.
 In 1059, the electorate was restricted to the cardinals of the Holy Roman Church, and the individual votes of all cardinal electors were made equal in 1179.
-The electors are now limited to those who have not reached 80 on the day before the death or resignation of a pope.
-The pope does not need to be a cardinal elector or indeed a cardinal; since the pope is the bishop of Rome, only those who can be ordained a bishop can be elected, which means that any male baptized Catholic is eligible.
+The electors are now limited to those cardinals who have not reached the age of 80 on the day before the death or resignation of a pope.
+The pope does not need to be a cardinal elector nor indeed even a cardinal; since the pope is the bishop of Rome, only one who can be ordained a bishop can be elected, which means that any male baptized Catholic is eligible.
 The last to be elected when not yet a bishop was Gregory XVI in 1831, the last to be elected when not even a priest was Leo X in 1513, and the last to be elected when not a cardinal was Urban VI in 1378.
 If someone who is not a bishop is elected, he must be given episcopal ordination before the election is announced to the people.

 The Second Council of Lyon was convened on 7 May 1274, to regulate the election of the pope.
-This Council decreed that the cardinal electors must meet within ten days of the pope's death, and that they must remain in seclusion until a pope has been elected; this was prompted by the three-year sede vacante following the death of Clement IV in 1268.
+It was decreed at this council that the cardinal electors must meet within ten days of the pope's death, and that they must remain in seclusion until a pope has been elected; this was prompted by the three-year sede vacante following the death of Clement IV in 1268.
 By the mid-16th century, the electoral process had evolved into its present form, allowing for variation in the time between the death of the pope and the meeting of the cardinal electors.
 Traditionally, the vote was conducted by acclamation, by selection (by committee), or by plenary vote.
 Acclamation was the simplest procedure, consisting entirely of a voice vote.